Storidge/cio-user-docs/docker_volumes/volumes_for_services.md

 **Note:**  that the `docker service create` command does not support the `-v` or `--volume` flag.
 To mount a volume into a service's container, you must use the `--mount` flag.

-You specify a CIO volume in a `docker service create` command by using the `volume-driver` option to call the cio driver and the `volume-opt` option to set volume options.
+You specify a Storidge volume in a `docker service create` command by using the `volume-driver` option to call the cio driver and the `volume-opt` option to set volume options.
 For example

 ```
 docker service create \